Saltmine

-Theme: Mental Wellbeing, Anxiety, Depression, Self-worth, Connection with others, Exam stress, Resilience.
+Mental Wellbeing, Anxiety, Depression, Resilience, Self-worth, Exam Stress

 Ignite is a dynamic new production focusing on young people's mental health amidst the overwhelming demands of modern life.
 The accompanying workshop for KS3&4 provides participants with a toolkit for promoting positive wellbeing.